konkret-wallet/konkret-wallet/docs/testing.md

 This can lead to user dissatisfaction and costly rework.
 It also carries a big process and organizational overhead because people have to stop what they are doing multiple times and reach out to each other to uphold correctness.

-Speeding up the feedback loop from writing software to discovering bugs directly increases the productivity of the software delivery team.
+Speeding up the feedback loop from writing software to discovering bugs directly increases productivity.
 Apart from that, it minimizes context switching, increasing developer happiness and, indirectly, developer productivity.

 Testing is also proven to teach developers to write better and more readable code.
 Unit tests, for example, encourage separating functionality into smaller units that do less.